Epicminer256/batshell/README.md

 You can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu

-Like batShell, try beta testing by switching to the "beta" branch
+If you like batShell, try beta testing by switching to the "beta" branch